richard-scryber/scryber.core/docs/components/lists_reference.rst

 ------------

 Scryber supports the nesting of lists within each other.
 The number type and style can change with inner lists.

-.. note:: The rules still apply for keeing items together.
-A list item should not break across columns or pages.
-See the end of this section for further information.

 .. code:: html